X

 4. Sanitary and storm

-112) A calcium carbonate solution contains 25% calcium carbonate and has a density of 2 g/mL.
-How many grams of calcium carbonate are in one liter of the solution?
+112) A sodium chloride solution contains 25% sodium chloride and has a density of 2 g/mL.
+How many grams of sodium chloride are in one liter of the solution?

 1. 0.5 grams